zawsq/fbchat-muqit/README.md

 [![fbchat-muqit](https://badgen.net/pypi/v/fbchat-muqit/)](https://pypi.org/project/fbchat-muqit/)
 [![License: GPLv3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 **fbchat-muqit** An Unofficial Asynchronous Facebook Messenger API designed to interact with Facebook and Messenger.
-It is an early release.
-Most of the feautures are not available yet.
 As It is an Unofficial API we are not responsible if you get banned by Facebook.
 We recommend to use a dummy Facebook account.
+For more details check the (Documentation)[http://fbchat-muqit.rtfd.io/].

 </div>

+> [!WARNING]
+> Due to `end-to-end` encryption sending messages to other Users is not supported anymore.
+You can send messages to Group Chat, Room Chat and to pages.
+[See more](https://about.fb.com/news/2024/03/end-to-end-encryption-on-messenger-explained/)
+> You may still be able to send messages to another User if the that User account is inactive for many years because `end-to-end` encryption is not applied when sending message to those account unless the account is Opened again.

 ## 🛠️ Installation